transiteration/microsoft-teams-rag/README.md

 ### Telegram Variables
 -   `TELEGRAM_BOT_TOKEN`: Your token for the Telegram bot, obtained from BotFather.
 -   `MAX_HISTORY_MESSAGES`: The number of user/assistant message pairs to retain in the conversation history for context.

+---

+> **Note:** If you are planning to use this system within your own company and require enhanced data privacy, it is recommended to use an Azure Bot instead of Telegram.
+Azure Bot provides better integration and data protection within the Microsoft ecosystem.